kinow/kinow/README.md

 <img src="https://raw.githubusercontent.com/kinow/kinow/master/255.png" alt="Sketches of hands and feed" width="50%" align="right" />

 - 🇪🇸 I am based in Barcelona, Spain.
 Previously I was living in 🇳🇿 Auckland, New Zealand.
 I am originally from 🇧🇷 Casa Verde, São Paulo, Brazil.
-- 👯 Feel free to get in contact to discuss collaboration in Open Source, I am interested in several topics, from image processing, fuzzy logic, and natural language processing, to devops, continuous integration, and testing.
+- 👯 Feel free to get in contact to discuss collaboration in Open Source, I am interested in several topics, from image processing, fuzzy logic, and natural language processing, to workflows, devops, continuous integration, and testing.
 - 🌱 I am an Apache Software Foundation member, and also involved with other Open Source projects such as TestLink, Jenkins, BioUno, TAP, Smashing, TupiLabs, CWL, and others.
 - ⚡ I am also interested in topics that are not necessarily related to programming, such as illustrations, 3D, writing, science fiction, judo, slackline, and history.
 - 📖 My personal site is [https://kinoshita.eti.br/](https://kinoshita.eti.br/).
 Art posted to [@kinow at DeviantArt](https://www.deviantart.com/kinow) and [@brunokinoshita at Instagram](https://www.instagram.com/brunokinoshita/).